SunEdison: Bankruptcy

 Following years of major expansion and the announcement of the intent – which eventually fell through – to acquire the residential-rooftop solar company Vivint Solar in 2015, SunEdison's stock plummeted and its more than $11 billion in debt caused it to face bankruptcy in April 2016.
 It filed for Chapter 11 bankruptcy protection on April 21, 2016.
 To continue its operations and pay staff, the company received $300 million in bankruptcy debt financing.
 It continued operations during bankruptcy.
 The debt financing money came from first-lien and second-lien lenders.
 The bankruptcy court approved the money.

 When it filed for bankruptcy, the company asked the court for an independent examiner to audit the company's recent financial transactions.
 SunEdison requested that the examiner's work start immediately and finish within 60 days, and that the maximum budget be $1 million.
 Reuters noted that, comparatively, the 2015 independent examination in the bankruptcy of Caesars Entertainment Corp. took one year and cost $40 million.

 During the summer of 2015, SunEdison was worth almost $10 billion, and in July 2015 shares traded upward of $33.44.
 On the day of the bankruptcy filing, the company's trading price on the New York Stock Exchange was 34 cents per share.

-According to the Wall Street Journal: “SunEdison used a combination of financial engineering and cheap debt to buy up renewable-power projects around the world before the market turned sour last summer and investors soured on its business model.”
+According to the Wall Street Journal: "SunEdison used a combination of financial engineering and cheap debt to buy up renewable-power projects around the world before the market turned sour last summer and investors soured on its business model."
 During the three years preceding the bankruptcy filing, SunEdison invested $18 billion in acquisitions.
 During that time, the company also raised $24 billion in debt and equity.

-In March 2016, the U.S. Department of Justice began an investigation into the company regarding its financial practices.
-Internally, SunEdison's board completed its own investigation, concluding that the company's leaders were “overly optimistic” but did not make “material misstatements” or commit any fraud.
+In March 2016, the U.S. Department of Justice began investigating the company's financial practices.
+SunEdison's board also conducted an internal investigation, concluding that, while the company's leaders were "overly optimistic", they did not make any "material misstatements" or commit fraud.

 In July 2017, the U.S. Bankruptcy Court approved SunEdison's bankruptcy-exit plan and it eventually emerged from bankruptcy December 29, 2017.

-Brookfield Asset Management acquired a 51% ownership share of Terraform Power in October of 2017 along with full acquisition of Terraform Global in December of 2017.
+Brookfield Asset Management acquired a 51% ownership share of Terraform Power in October 2017 along with full acquisition of Terraform Global in December 2017.
 Brookfield fully acquired Terraform Power in July 2020.